How to handle unresolved invoices

 - Paid late – the user has paid after 10 minutes

-You can configure how to handle your invoices automatically on the Settings page:
+You can configure how to handle your invoices automatically on the Settings page in your account:

 Here is an action-outcome chart: